liamjbennett/puppet-vagrant/README.md

 Developer Notes
 ---------------
+* This module is untested with RedHat, Debian, and Windows.
+Please submit issues on GitHub if you find problems with these OS families.
+I have had to refactor this module again due to changes in URL patterns on Vagrants site.
+* Due to the current URL patterns on Vagrant's site/CDN this plugin is limited to versions between 1.4.0-1.5.1
-This module does __NOT__ support versions of Vagrant older than 1.4.0.
+* This module does __NOT__ support versions of Vagrant older than 1.4.0.
 Versions of this module prior to 0.5.0 supported Vagrant 1.2.0-1.3.5.
-Rather than
-maintaining historical versions I've decided to drop support.
+Rather than maintaining historical versions I've decided to drop support.

 MIT License
 -----------